Portland Highland Games Association

 Executive Committee

-- Will Beattie (President, VP of Marketing and Communications)
+- Maggie MacKenzie (VP of Marketing and Communications)

 - Robert D’Hondt (VP of Operations)